spryker/spryker-docs/docs/scos/user/features/201907.0/quotation-process-feature-overview.md

 Example: In the project, the cart needs approval when the cart total exceeds €1000.
 A buyer adds the products to cart with the card total of €1500 and converts the shopping cart into the RFQ.
 The sales representative reviews the cart and updates the prices for products so that the cart total makes up €1300 and sends the RFQ back to the buyer.
 The buyer cannot proceed to checkout as the cart total still exceeds the limit, so the buyer has to send the RFQ to their approver.
 If the approver approves the cart, then the buyer will finally be able to create the order and pay for it.
 {% endinfo_block %}

-## Quotation Process & RFQ on the Storefront
+## Quotation Process and RFQ on the Storefront
 Company users can perform the following actions using the CommentsQuotation process & RFQ feature on the Storefront:

 <details>